giantswarm/rfc/multi-tenancy-observability/README.md

 The component `loki-multi-tenant-proxy` which has now been renamed to `grafana-multi-tenant-proxy` should be configured with the mapping between groups of people and tenants

-Below is a proposal of such a configuration:
+Below is a proposal of the configuration of the mapping between tenants and their assigned groups from the active directory:

 ```yaml
 groups: